-- a) A Fund may invest in an approved money-market instrument if it is: - i) Issued or guaranteed by any one of the following: - a central authority of an EEA State, or, if the EEA State is a federal state, one of the members making up the federation; - a regional or local authority of an EEA State; - 3. the European Central Bank or a central bank of an EEA State; - 4. the European Union or the European Investment Bank; - 5. a non-EEA State or, in the case of a federal state, one of the members making up the federation; - 6. a public international body to which one or more EEA States belong; or - ii) issued by a body, any securities of which are dealt with in on an eligible market; or - iii) issued or guaranteed by an establishment which is: - subject to prudential supervision in accordance with the criteria defined by European Community law; or
+- a) A Fund may invest in an approved money-market instrument if it is: - i) Issued or guaranteed by any one of the following: - 1. a central authority of the United Kingdom or an EEA State, or, if the EEA State is a federal state, one of the members making up the federation; - 2. a regional or local authority of the United Kingdom or an EEA State; - 3. the European Central Bank or a central bank of an EEA State; - 4. the European Union or the European Investment Bank; - 5. a non-EEA State or, in the case of a federal state, one of the members making up the federation; - 6. a public international body to which the United Kingdom or one or more EEA States belong; or - ii) issued by a body, any securities of which are dealt with in on an eligible market; or - iii) issued or guaranteed by an establishment which is:

-- 2. subject to and complies with prudential rules considered by the FCA to be at least as stringent as those laid down by European Community law. - b) An establishment shall be considered to satisfy the requirement in 11.a.iii.2 if it is subject to and complies with prudential rules, and fulfils one or more of the following criteria: - i) it is located in the European Economic Area; - ii) it is located in an OECD country belonging to the Group of Ten; - iii) it had at least investment grade rating; - on the basis of an in-depth analysis of the issuer, it can be demonstrated that the prudential rules applicable to that issuer are at least as stringent as those laid down by European Community law.
+- 1. subject to prudential supervision in accordance with the criteria defined by UK or EU law; or - 2. subject to and complies with prudential rules considered by the FCA to be at least as stringent as those laid down by UK or EU law. - b) An establishment shall be considered to satisfy the requirement in 11.a.iii.2 if it is subject to and complies with prudential rules, and fulfils one or more of the following criteria: - i) it is located in the European Economic Area; - ii) it is located in an OECD country belonging to the Group of Ten; - iii) it had at least investment grade rating; - iv) on the basis of an in-depth analysis of the issuer, it can be demonstrated that the prudential rules applicable to that issuer are at least as stringent as those laid down by UK or EU law.